darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 It is scary to chose to leave a job.
 Not choosing to leave is worse.

+I'm starting a new job (again) - <ctrl><alt><del>.

 I voluntarily left my job of three years at IBM Cloud recently.
 My choice, my timing, my plan.
 The last time it happened that way I was also leaving IBM - 25 years ago.

+**Big Picture**
+In my career 11 companies so far:
+- 1980s: Micro-matix, Valuesoft
+- 1990s: Data General, IBM
+- 2000s: iSharp, NetApp
+- 2010s: Simplivity, HPE
+- 2020s: Nimble, Cohesity, IBM and now Oracle

+My longest tenure was 15 years, shortest about 9 months.
+That's an average of about 4 years per company.

+**Data General: 6 Newbie Years**

+DG was my first corporate employer.
+I learned a lot about what I did not know.
+It was humbling at times.
-Long ago, after a six year tenure at Data General Corp (my first corporate employer), I left voluntarily and joined IBM.
+After a six year tenure, I left voluntarily and joined IBM.

 **IBM: 2 Learning Years**